sutrolabs/census-docs/destinations/amazon-eventbridge.md

 | --------------: | :------------: | ---------------- |--------------------------------|
 | Event | ✅ | Event ID | Send, Update or Create, Mirror |

+[Contact us](mailto:support@getcensus.com) if you want Census to support more Amazon Eventbridge objects and/or behaviors.

 ### Event Properties and Formatting

 Events in EventBridge are JSON object with a default set of properties, as well as a `details` sub object.
 You can use Census to set the values of of the default properties, and then add any additional properties you like.&#x20;